You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 I found with the egg box and the polystyrene, it was easy to make quick holes with a sharp pencil and twist or push the straws into the middle sections of each one as shown in the images above, then you can slide your sail with the punched holes, through the straws.

-I used split pins to attach the string to and push it through the polystyrene.
+I used split pins to attach the string and push it through the polystyrene.

 Plastic holder.